Cloud MFT Pricing: Factors and Resources

 Advantages: Disadvantages:

-If the price has multiple factors, the price is more customized.
+• If the price has multiple factors, the price is more customized.
 The one-time cost could be less than a monthly subscription cost over 3, 5 or 10 years.
-If demand for file transfers increases quickly, you might face more costs than you expected.
-You are also paying for additional servers you don’t use often, or at all.

-The bottom line: Clarify what happens if you scale up quickly.
+Bottom line: Clarify in your licensing agreement what happens if you need to scale up quickly.
 Try to negotiate a lower cost-per-partner or cost-per-server as you scale.

 Advantages: Disadvantages: